 Ready to embrace Airbnb?
-Use this link to make your booking and get AUD55.00 off your first booking
+Use this link to make your first booking and get an AUD76.00 discount.

 Have you used Airbnb and what has been your experience?
 Do you have other advice?
 Do you have questions?
 Share your thoughts with us.